Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, NBA picks and more

 QB Justin Herbert, Los Angeles Chargers, 263.5 passing yards - Higher (1.78x)

-Herbert has gone over 263.5 yards in each of the last two games.
+Herbert has gone over his passing yards market in each of the last two games.
 In a 38-24 loss to the Indianapolis Colts on Sunday, Herbert completed 37 of 55 passes for 420 yards and three touchdowns with two picks.
 He threw for 264 yards and two scores in a 29-27 win over the Miami Dolphins on Oct.
-12. Pick it at Sleeper:
+12. The SportsLine model projects 289.2 yards passing, giving this a 3.5 rating.
+Pick it at Sleeper:

 WR Justin Jefferson, Minnesota Vikings, 78.5 receiving yards - Higher (1.72x)

-Jefferson has been one of the league's most prolific wide receivers this season.
+The veteran receiver has been one of the league's best over the past few seasons.
 He has caught three or more passes in each game, and has 79 or more receiving yards in four of six games.
 In Sunday's loss to the Eagles, he caught five passes for 79 yards.
 He had seven catches for 123 yards in a 21-17 win over the Cleveland Browns in London on Oct.
-5.
+5. The model projects Jefferson will have 86.3 receiving yards, giving this a 3.5 rating.

 WR Ladd McConkey, Los Angeles Chargers, 55.5 receiving yards - Lower (1.77x)